dune3d/dune3d-docs/groups.rst

 .. image:: images/pipe.png

-To select spine entities, use the so-called tool or click on the button next to Spine in the Group tab.
+To select spine entities, use the tool of that name or click on the button next to Spine in the Group tab.

 For proper solid model generation, it can be required to set a start